pkozuchowski/Apex-Opensource-Library/docs/Query.md

 ```

 ---
-# Direct Queries
+# Query Wrapper

 Sometimes, you don't want to introduce a new query class or use a generic query, but you'd still want to benefit from the Query capabilities.
-This is possible using direct queries.
+This is possible using query wrapper.

 Consider this example:
 ```apex